 How Dutch property development and building company Heijmans and its partners leverage the Internet of Things to drive new business, expand its services and innovate.
 A case.

-As we wrote previously IoT is poised to change the face of facility management and smart buildings (the smart building and smart facility management).
+As we wrote previously IoT is poised to change the face of facility management and smart buildings.
 Large organizations with a strong tradition in facility management, energy management and so forth across the globe offer their partners possibilities to leverage the Internet of Things and data analytics for numerous possible applications.

 However, forward-thinking and innovative property development and building firms are taking initiatives in smart facility management, smart buildings and other areas where the Industrial Internet of Things and right/smart data come into play, themselves as well.